Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This has worked like a charm!
 I rarely throw out more than a tablespoon of tuna anymore and it has really helped on the grocery bill.
 I am pretty impressed that at last, a tip that will work for even my family!

 Leftovers usually need to be used first so create a space on the top shelf of your fridge just for leftovers.
 It will help you use them before they go bad and prevent moldy surprises when you clean out your fridge.
-Also, try to use clear tupperware or glass jars for leftovers so you can see what is in them at a glance.

 Since I live alone, when I cook an item of food or open a whole can, I put the leftover amount usually at least a cup in a l/2 pint jelly jar.
 I use a stick on file folder label or mailing label and I write the date and contents.
 Then when I prepare a meal for one, I look in the freezer to see what I have that I can combine with a meat, etc. to make a complete meal.
 It is very convenient and prevents a lot of food waste.
 The small jars sit on the door shelves of my freezer until needed.

 By Draden from TX

 One of my best food tip is to plan meals at least 2 weeks to a month at a time.
 Make a menu for each day and a dessert.
 This works well in using what you have and not wasting food.

 When it comes to storing leftovers in Cool Whip bowls, butter bowls, and even Tupperware (or Rubbermaid dishes), I am sure others have had the same problem in their household as I do.